IBM-Hackathon/cognitive-apis/docs/howto-mla.md

 }
 ```

-The feature contains the following facets related to diagnosis:
+This feature provides the following facets related to diagnosis:

 * `diagnosis/negative`
 * `diagnosis/positive`
 * `diagnosis/statuspost`
 * `diagnosis/suspected`

 Each of these facets has a value of the following syntax: `text` # \[ `code` \] \[ | `code` \]

-`text`: contains the medical term (a.k.a. covered text) as appeared within the analyzed text
+* `text` contains the medical term (a.k.a. covered text) as appeared within the analyzed text
-`code`: the mapped code (if present); multiple codes are separated by a vertical bar `|`; each code is prefixed with its corresponding type
+* `code` the mapped code (if present); multiple codes are separated by a vertical bar `|`; each code is prefixed with its corresponding type

-## Symptoms
+## Symptom

 The Symptom feature is able to detect medical symptoms in free text and enrich the detected concept with MedDRA and (if available) ICD-10 codes of the R group.
 Moreover, the status of the symptom (positive or negative) is recognized based on common phrases.
 Negative symptoms are indicated by phrases of negation (e.g. "keine Schmerzen", "Schmerzen wurden verneint" etc.).
 Positive symptoms are symptoms without an indication for negation.

 The detection and mapping of symptoms to MedDRA codes provides a foundation for various areas of application e.g. automatically assessing a person’s medical status, deriving possible differential diagnoses, patient summaries or statistical analyzes.
-Further information about MedDRA can be found at  [http://www.meddra.org/basics].
+Further information about MedDRA can be found at:  http://www.meddra.org/basics

 The following example shows a request to the API using cURL: